Best Places to Live, 2017

 The London rent map makes for sorry viewing and you need to be on £200k a year to buy a two-bedroom flat at the Elephant and Castle that hasn’t even been fucking built yet, but there are pockets of South London that are, if not cheap, then less expensive than others.

 We had our unpaid interns key in all the relevant data instead of taking a lunch break – that’s affordability, right there.

 It’s difficult to put your finger on this category.
 Think ‘culture’, think some sort of ‘happening’, think weed shops.

 It’s art, it’s live music, it’s interesting people.
 It’s a weekend street festival with those giant sausage rolls, an 8% elderflower cider and a sing-song.

-Games are good for the soul so our attention was drawn to anywhere with a couple of goal posts, a crazy golf course, maybe, a tennis or basketball court, perhaps.
-Double points for shove ha’penny.
+Games are good for the soul so our attention was drawn to anywhere with a couple of goal posts; a crazy golf course, maybe; a tennis or basketball court, perhaps.
+Double points for shove ha’penny and bar billiards.

 And that’s it.

 Here, in reverse order, are the Deserter Best Places to Live, 2017.
 For the avoidance of doubt these are definitely the best places and all other places are not as good.
 At least until next year.